timelinez/timelinez.github.io/README.md

 1963-11-22 – President Kennedy and Texas Governor John Connally are shot in Dallas, with President Kennedy dying from his injuries.
 ```

-# What is the reason for the Github-backed aspect to this?
+# What is the reason for the GitHub-backed aspect to this?

 ## Because Git is a nearly perfect history-retaining merkle tree.